Callisto95/Fabricdw/README.md

 python -m fabricdw <installation name> # this can now be anywhere
 ```

-A shell alias can be created, using the venv python installation: `alias fabricdw="<installation dir>/venv/bin/python -m fabricdw"`.
+A shell alias can be created, using the venv python installation: `alias fabricdw="<INSTALLATION_DIR>/venv/bin/python -m fabricdw"`.

 A more advanced approach would be this function (in your shell's rc file):